Staffwerke/vm-babysitter/README.md

 - VM-Babysitter has been tested on Unraid v7.
 It has been determined that is not possible to make snapshots of domains being backed up with VM-Babysitter.
 By the other hand, making backups of domains with snapshots it's possible, and when restored, they seem to be OK.
 Nevertheless, and considering both approaches part from different strategies, it's highly encouraged to **use only one at the same time for a given domain, and do not mix snapshots with checkpoint based backups together**.

-- When tryng to delete a domain with checkpoints, Libvirt will warn you with the following message:
+- When trying to delete a domain with checkpoints, Libvirt will warn you with the following message:

 ```
 Execution error